Above: Traces of Ecstasy, ICA at VCU, 2024, installation view

 After three years of critical research, Abudu selected work that he believed “looked towards the past and the future.”
 The resultant interventions are exploratory, cerebral, and steeped in the rigorous discourses that inform our contemporary times.
-Featured artists activate traditional indigo-dyeing techniques, masquerade performances, polyrhythmic drumming, and postcolonial modernist architecture as potent speculative meditations on digital sovereignty, fractal geometries, sonic healing, and queer embodiment.
+Featured artists activate indigo-dyeing techniques, masquerade performances, polyrhythmic drumming, and postcolonial modernist architecture and offer potent speculative meditations on digital sovereignty, fractal geometries, sonic healing, and queer embodiment.
 In addition to their formidable interventions, Abudu hosted The Traces of Ecstasy Symposium.
 This dynamic one-day symposium further contextualized the thematic and philosophical concerns undergirding the 2024 Lagos Biennial and ICA exhibitions.
-The symposium invited an international cadre of renowned artists and scholars, including Kameelah Janan Rasheed, Kwame Edwin Otu, Nkiru Nzegwu, and Nkhensani Mkhari, to engage in a critical dialog about their timely research reviewing colonial modernity, African indigeneity, postcoloniality, and the intersections of African metaphysical schemes and digital technologies.
+The symposium invited an international cadre of renowned artists and scholars, including Kameelah Janan Rasheed, Kwame Edwin Otu, Nkiru Nzegwu, Kevin Okoth, and Nkhensani Mkhari, to engage in a critical dialogue about their timely research reviewing colonial modernity, African indigeneity, postcoloniality, and the intersections of African metaphysical schemes and digital technologies.
 Their contributions provided an expansive recalibrating vantage to assess the exhibition and elevated the urgency of contemporary African art discourses in and beyond art historical canons.

 I enjoyed attending an early tour of Traces of Ecstasy led by Abudu and ICA Curator Amber Esseiva.
 Afterward, Abudu and I had an in-depth conversation about the exhibition.